7 Reasons to Free Your Business from File Cabinets & 5 Tips to Help You Do It

-One of the most popular excuses many businesses give for needing ‘in office’ personnel is access to files.
+One of the most popular excuses many businesses give for needing ‘in office’ personnel is access to paper files residing in a file cabinet.
 Some businesses have whole rooms full of metal filing cabinets.
 Within those metal behemoths are file folders stuffed with paperwork that may or may not be needed in the daily running of the business.

-If you need more convincing to abandon those metal monstrosities here you go:
+If you need more convincing to abandon those metal monstrosities, also known as the file cabinet, here you go:

 - Electronic files are easier to store, organize, archive and even delete should the need arise.

 - Electronic files can be changed and corrected easier.

 - Electronic files make it easy to collaborate with others.

 - Electronic files can be secured and/or encrypted for higher security than paper files.